 Ladyjacks will taken on Green Bay, South Dakota and North Dakota in round-robin event.

-Lanford helped guide the 2014-15 Ladyjacks to its first Southland Conference championship since 2007, with the squad finishing undefeated at 16-0 in conference play.
+Lanford's assistance in prepping Holland helped the 2014 Ladyjacks to their first Southland Conference championship since 2007, with the squad finishing undefeated at 16-0 in conference play.
 The ‘Jacks 24 total wins were its most since 2009, and five SFA student-athletes earned All-Southland recognition.
-Setter Paige Holland, outside hitter Jill Ivy, and middle blockers Jacque Allen and Justice Walker earned first team nods.
+Holland, outside hitter Jill Ivy, and middle blockers Jacque Allen and Justice Walker earned first team nods.

 Following a successful playing career at SFA, Lanford spent time as a student assistant coach in 2007 with SFA and helped lead the Ladyjacks to a share of their fourth-consecutive Southland Conference title and a 27-8 overall record.

 During her playing days she was part of three Southland Conference championship squads and was named to the Southland Conference All-Tournament Team in 2006, helping take the Ladyjacks to the NCAA Tournament.
 As the setter, she helped lead SFA to an upset of Alabama for the school’s first-ever NCAA Tournament win with a 3-2 victory.

 She finished her career with nearly 1,300 assists and averaged a career-high 9.4 assists per set as a freshman in 2003.

 Prior to joining the coaching staff at SFA, Lanford served as an academic advisor at Arkansas State, a position she accepted following a stint as a graduate assistant at SFA in student services.
 She holds both a bachelor’s and master’s degree from SFA.

 Lanford and her husband Joey are the parents of a two-year-old daughter, Reese.